levijb/projectWHOOP/README.md

 ## **Core Research Questions**

 1. **Predictive Modeling: Recovery Score Prediction with Continuous Learning**
-   - **Objective:** Build an adaptive, self-improving recovery prediction system that mimics Whoop's proprietary algorithm through iterative learning from personal physiological data.
+   - Build an adaptive, self-improving recovery prediction system that mimics Whoop's algorithm through iterative learning from personal physiological data.
 Design a system to implement continuous learning where the model evolves daily, learning from prediction errors and adapting to your changing physiology, behaviors, and fitness level over time.

-2. **Pattern Recognition:**
+3. **Pattern Recognition:**
    - What behaviors most impact recovery? (quantified)
    - Identify weekly/monthly cycles in performance
    - Detect early warning signs of overtraining

-3. **Optimization:**
+4. **Optimization:**
    - What's the ideal sleep duration for maximum recovery?
    - How does strain distribution (steady vs. spiky) affect recovery?
    - Optimal timing for high-strain activities?

-4. **Correlational Analysis:**
+5. **Correlational Analysis:**
    - Relationship between HRV trends and illness
    - Impact of sleep consistency on recovery
    - Strain-recovery balance over time

-5. **Visualization:**
+6. **Visualization:**
    - Make attractive, informative visualizations of health trends
    - Create dashboard to be updated daily
 ---